johanneslamers/backup-suite/README.md

 ````

 ## Setup backup location
-Then we can the backup folder and the .env file to hold our MySQL database credentials.
+Then we can the backup folder and the environment file that holds our MySQL database credentials.

 ````
 mkdir ~/backup